Professor Geoff Vigar

 TCP8910 Sustainable Communities

 - Parsons R, Vigar G. 'Resistance was futile!'
 Cycling's discourses of resistance to UK automobile modernism 1950-1970.
-Planning Perspectives 2017.
-In Press.
+Planning Perspectives 2017, epub ahead of print.

 - Vigar G. The Four Knowledges of Transport Planning: enacting a more communicative, trans-disciplinary policy and decision-making.
 Transport Policy 2017, 58, 39-45.